Mmnowski/js_game_of_life/README.md

 # js_game_of_life
-Conway's Game of Life written in JS.
+Conway's Game of Life written in JS + Vue.